 A "Find" icon will pop up.
 Then search for desired keyword, such as "PCMS".
-Then click "Next" to continue going through the coursebook where the keyword also shows up.
+Then click "Next" to continue going through the coursebook wherever the keyword shows up.

 The responsibility and complexity of providing safe and efficient temporary traffic control through highway work areas is tremendous.
 The difficulty of performing these operations correctly is a concern to highway officials at the federal, state and local levels.